Zhou (Joe) Li, (李洲)

 I am a tenure-track assistant professor in the department of Electrical Engineering & Computer Science at University of California, Irvine, with the focus on system security.
-I joined UCI EECS in Fall 2018 and I’m also affiliated with UCI Center for Embedded and Cyber-phyiscal Systems (CECS) and UCI Cybersecurity Policy & Research Institute (CPRI).
+I joined UCI EECS in Fall 2018 and I’m also affiliated with UCI Center for Embedded and Cyber-phyiscal Systems (CECS), UCI Cybersecurity Policy & Research Institute (CPRI) and UCI NetSys.
 Before that, I was a principal research scientist at RSA Laboratories, working on security analytics.
 My research has been successfully integrated into RSA products.
 My works have been reported by news media like NYTimes and awarded by research contests like NYU Best Applied Security Paper and IETF ANRP.
 I’m an IEEE senior member and ACM member.

 Recent Research Areas & Interests

 - Side-channel analysis.
 I’m interested in studying how private information (e.g., PIN number) is leaked through software and hardware side-channels.
 My research discovered new types of leakage inside mobile devices ([S&P’16][Security’17][ACSAC’18b]), wearable devices ([CCS’15]), web applications ([CCS’10][TWC]) and GPU ([PETS’17][DSN’20]).

 - IoT and mobile security.
 This direction focus on the new privacy and security issues introduced by the software and hardware stacks of mobile devices and smart-home devices [ESORICS’15][WiSec’16][SecureComm’18b][RAID’19][NDSS’19] [AsiaCCS’20].

 Experience & Education